- Policy statement

 Improve air quality

-- Address transport emission contributions to the issues identified in the Air Quality Action Plans for the Air Quality Management Areas that have been declared by the Districts and Boroughs.
+- Address transport emission contributions to the issues identified in the Air Quality Action Plans for the Air Quality Management Areas that have been declared by the districts and boroughs.

 Reduce carbon emissions

-- Minimise the amount of operational carbon 'designed in' to service delivery, including for example minimising energy use in traffic signals and street lighting.
+- Minimise the amount of operational carbon 'designed in' to service delivery, for example minimising energy use in traffic signals and street lighting.

 Build in resilience to climate change

 - Work with partners to build resilience to flooding, including measures such as introducing green and blue infrastructure and Natural Flood Management or Sustainable Drainage Systems (SuDS) which will improve water quality.